Tokyo Mew Mew: Anime

 Pierrot, TV Aichi, Tokyu Agency and We've Inc. adapted Tokyo Mew Mew into a fifty-two episode anime series, directed by Noriyuki Abe.
 Broadcast on TXN affiliates, the series premiered on April 6, 2002, and aired weekly until its conclusion on March 29, 2003.
 Most of the music for the series was produced by Shin Yoshimura and composed by Takayuki Negishi.
 Two pieces of theme music were also used for the anime series.
 "My Sweet Heart", performed by Rika Komatsu, was the series opening theme.
 The ending theme "Koi wa A La Mode" is performed by the five voice actors who play the Mew Mews.
 In Japan, the series was released across nine Region 2 DVD volumes.
 The ninth volume included a bonus DVD containing extra content.
 At some point during the TV broadcast, AEON changed its name to We've.

 Tokyo Mew Mew was later licensed for an English-language dubbed release by 4Kids Entertainment.
 In its announcement about the series, 4Kids originally noted that the show would be renamed to Hollywood Mew Mew and that they would be heavily editing and localizing episodes so that viewers would not recognize its Japanese origins.
 Subsequent 4Kids press releases about the series referred to the new series as The Mew Mews and its original name Tokyo Mew Mew.
 When the series premiered on 4Kids TV on February 19, 2005, it aired under the name as Mew Mew Power.
 Characters and episodes were renamed, scenes were cut and storylines were modified.
 The music was replaced with a new score provided by Bear in the Big Blue House and The Book of Pooh composer, Julian Harris, and the opening theme was replaced with the song "Team Up", performed by Bree Sharp and Mollie Weaver.
-Twenty-six episodes of Mew Mew Power aired on 4Kids TV in the United States because 4Kids was unable to get a merchandising deal for the series and the English dub had stopped production.
+Only twenty-six episodes of Mew Mew Power aired on 4Kids TV in the United States because 4Kids was unable to get a merchandising deal for the series and the English dub had stopped production.
 The 4Kids episodes aired on YTV in Canada and on the Pop Girl satellite television channel in the United Kingdom; these included three dubbed episodes not broadcast in the United States.